tskit-dev/tstrait/docs/simulation.md

 print(sim_result.genotype)
 ```

 The $i$th entry of each array represents the value associated with the $i$th causal site.
-Causal allele were randomly selected among the non-ancestral alleles at the causal site, and the allele frequency represents the frequency of the causal allele.
+Causal allele is randomly selected among the non-ancestral alleles at the causal site, and the allele frequency represents the frequency of the causal allele.
 We can obtain the array of site ids by running the following code:

 ```{code-cell} ipython3
 genotype_result = sim_result.genotype